knative/docs/docs/eventing/sequence.md

 [`CronJobSource`](https://knative.dev/v0.4-docs/reference/eventing/eventing-sources-api/#CronJobSource)
 as the source of events.

+We also use a very simple [transformer](https://github.com/vaikas-google/transformer) which performs very trivial transformation of the incoming events to demonstrate they have passed through each stage.

 ### (Sequence with no reply (terminal last Step))[./samples/sequence/sequence-terminal/README.md)

 For the first example, we'll use a 3 Step `Sequence` that is wired directly into the `CronJobSource`.